""

 More details on our funding for current/continuing students are available here.

-* If you wish to apply only for the History M.A. (also known as the terminal M.A.), please describe your sources of support on the History Supplemental Application.
+* If you wish to apply only for the History MA (also known as the terminal MA), please describe your sources of support on the History Supplemental Application.
 For information on the cost of graduate study at UW–Madison, click here.

 Minimum Graduate School Requirements

-Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.
+Review the Graduate School minimum degree requirements and policies, in addition to the program requirements listed below.

 Major Requirements